BSIE in Industrial Engineering

 Degree Program Description

 The Bachelor of Science in Industrial Engineering has a core engineering curriculum during the first two years.
-The objective of this curriculum is to give the student a rigorous foundation in mathematics, natural sciences, basic engineering sciences, applied probability, and computer science, as well as a complementary and meaningful exposure to the humanities and social sciences.
+This curriculum's objective is to give the student a rigorous foundation in mathematics, natural sciences, basic engineering sciences, applied probability, and computer science, as well as complementary and meaningful exposure to the humanities and social sciences.

 Students also have the opportunity to obtain Lean Six Sigma Green Belt certification and/or an interdisciplinary Global Supply Chain Management certificate while completing the program requirements.